psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 > One of our core values is our tolerance for philanthropic “risk.”
 Our overarching goal is to do as much good as we can, and as part of that, we’re open to supporting work that has a high risk of failing to accomplish its goals.
 We’re even open to supporting work that is more than 90% likely to fail, as long as the overall expected value is high enough.

 It seems [intuitive](https://blog.givewell.org/2013/05/02/broad-market-efficiency/) that there are returns to risk taking but I was wondering if there were any datasets out there that would support this idea.
 Below I attempt to answer this question by looking at evidence from science, philanthropy, and public policy.
+I just finished a [meta-analysis](https://pstblog.com/2018/06/27/meta-returns) that combines the interventions from below that have similar units, so take a look at that as well.

 ## Definitions